-This upcoming iOS version will offer better side-by-side multitasking as well as drag-and-drop editing between two open applications.
-The dock from MacOS is also migrating to iOS, and better file management tools are being added as well.
+The new iOS version offers better side-by-side multitasking as well as drag-and-drop editing between two open applications.
+The dock from MacOS is also migrating to iOS, and better file management tools have been added as well.

-A supported device is also required.
-Fortunately, the list is long, and contains all Apple’s recent tablets:
+First off, A supported tablet is required.
+Fortunately, the list is long, and contains all Apple’s recent iPads:

 - 12.9-inch iPad Pro (2015)